PrajjwalDatir/PrajjwalDatir/README.md

 <!--   <img src = "https://blog.vilmatech.com/wp-content/uploads/2019/01/Python-and-Django.jpg"> -->
 </p>

 I am a developer with a creative side and a passion for developing solutions to important problems.
 My mission is to build a connection between the product and the users as well as connecting developers and business.
+FOSS :green_heart: enthusiast.

 Fun fact:
 Favourite language: Python3 :snake:\
-Favourite OS: Manjaro :computer: (CATO - nickname by me)\
+Favourite OS: Manjaro :green_heart: :computer: (CATO - nickname by me)\
 <br/>
 <!-- Stats Dashboard -->
 <p align = "center">